jyablonski/Predicting-All-NBA-Teams-using-KNN/README.md

 # All-NBA-Team-Machine-Learning-Project
 This project outlines my steps taken to produce a KNN Model to predict what the All-NBA Teams would be.
-Because most All-NBA Players are also All-Stars, I pulled data from basketball-reference using every All-Star and/or All-NBA player's season.
+Because most All-NBA Players are also All-Stars, I pulled data from basketball-reference.com using every All-Star and/or All-NBA player's season starting from the 1979-1980 Season.
 There were 956 observations in total.
 I then built a KNN Model from this dataset and used it to predict the All-NBA Teams from this past years All-Stars given their stats at the time of the All-Star Break (~February 15th, 2019).

 Below are all of the variables that were collected when pulling the data.
 Not all of these variables will be used in the machine learning model.